4neesh/DevBlog/src/posts/005ResolvingHashConflicts.md

 <p>
 A collision will occur when the hash function computes two different keys into the same index position of the array.<br>
-If a fourth entry with a key-value pair of: {"George" , 81} was added to the hash table, the index position would equal 7 if we follow the same hash function:<br>
+If a fourth entry with a key-value pair of: {"Phillip" , 19} was added to the hash table, the index position would equal 7 if we follow the same hash function:<br>
-1. "George" ASCII value = 441<br>
+1. "Phillip" ASCII value = 722<br>
-2. 441 / 8 = 55<br>
+2. 722 / 8 = 90<br>
-3. 55 % 8 = 7<br>
+3. 90 % 8 = 2<br>
-The addition of a new key, "George", will create a collision with "Eliza", which is also stored at index 7.
-Without a collision resolution, {"Eliza" , 97} will be replaced by the key-value pair {"George" , 81}.
+The addition of a new key, "Phillip", will create a collision with "Alex", which is also stored at index 2.
+Without a collision resolution, {"Alex" , 47} will be replaced by the key-value pair {"Phillip" , 19}.
 </p>
 <p>
 As the hash table is populated with more entries, the potential for collisions increase.<br>